bamse16/whmcs-stripe/README.md

 This module makes use of Stripe Checkout and as such requires the Checkout.js, but also uses Stripe PHP's lib for the callback implementation and marking the invoice as paid.

-THe module includes a widget that shows you the current balance, when logged in as admin.
+The module includes a widget that shows you the current balance, when logged in as admin.

 ## Instructions For Use